 Good to Know

 There are a few small hotels nearby if you prefer to be around, but it didn’t seem necessary.
-Phuket is a small island, and even during rush hour, you can reach in an hour or so.
-Inside Phuket Bus Terminal 2 you will find a convenience store and a snack counter, but there are a lot of small local restaurants all around, very easy to find and an excellent place to wait for departure.
+Phuket is a small island; even during rush hour, you can reach it in an hour or so.
+Inside Phuket Bus Terminal 2, you will find a convenience store and a snack counter, but there are a lot of small local restaurants all around, very easy to find, and an excellent place to wait for departure.
 Many of them seem to specialise in ‘Ka Moo’, a delicious pork leg stew with rice that is very filling and usually safe to eat (you don’t want to eat spicy before a 12 hours bus ride!)

 Getting From The Bus Terminal to Your Hotel